Colorimetry: tints for visual stress

-Several of our Optometrists have a specialist interest in the assessment and treatment of visual stress for both children and adults with reading difficulties.
-Visual stress (or Meares-Irlen Syndrome) is a condition referring to reading difficulties, light sensitivity, strain and headaches from exposure to disturbing visual patterns such as text on a page.
-Visual stress is thought to be caused by an over-sensitivity of the brain when viewing certain patterns (‘visually induced cortical hyperexcitability’) and can be responsible for rapid fatigue when reading and can affect both adults and children.
+Several of our Optometristshave a specialist interest in the assessment and treatment of visual stress for both children and adults with reading difficulties.
+Visual stress (previously referred to as Meares-Irlen Syndrome) is a condition referring to reading difficulties, light sensitivity, strain, and headaches from exposure to disturbing visual patterns such as text on a page.
+Visual stress is thought to be caused by an over-sensitivity of the brain when viewing high contrast patterns, hence it has also been termed ‘pattern-related visual stress’.
+It can be responsible for rapid fatigue when reading and can affect both adults and children.

 The following descriptions and symptoms are often given by individuals with visual stress to describe the discomfort they experience from everyday tasks such as reading:

 - Movement of print.

 - Patterns appearing (sometimes described as “worms” or “rivers”).

 - Glare and the page appearing “too bright”.

 - Skipping words or lines.

 - Rapid fatigue and eye rubbing.

 The symptoms of visual stress can, for some people, be alleviated using precision colour-tinted spectacle lenses and coloured overlays.
 The colour needed to alleviate the symptoms is individual-specific and is determined by our accredited Optometrists using the Intuitive Colorimeter.

 Clinical research in this area is ongoing and, at present, the scientific literature provides a divided picture.
 Despite the lack of settled consensus on the topic, many of our patients find their precision tinted spectacles and/or coloured overlays invaluable at alleviating their symptoms and return over the years for repeat orders.